 Before I cemented the post, I packed some Ultradent retraction cord to control hemorrhage and create a dry field.

-Once I had the post cemented with Unicem, I placed the build-up with Surpass and Anchor (both from Apex Dental Products).
+Once I had the post cemented with Unicem, I placed the build-up with Surpass and Anchor (both from Apex Dental Materials).

 I then prepped for a new PFM crown while leaving the retraction cord in place.
 I prefer metal margins (still) for significantly subgingival preps, which I needed to create some ferrule.